Legal Assistance for Clients in Marion & Polk Counties and Throughout Oregon and the Pacific Northwest Since 2009

 Can DACA recipients in Oregon qualify for in-state tuition?

 Yes, Oregon law allows DACA recipients who meet specific residency requirements to qualify for in-state tuition at public colleges and universities.
-This policy makes higher education more attainable for Dreamers seeking their educational goals.
+This policy makes higher education more attainable for Dreamers pursuing their educational goals.

 To renew DACA status, you must meet the initial eligibility criteria and file a renewal application on time.
 You should ideally submit renewal requests 120 to 150 days before your current status expires, which helps prevent gaps in protection or work authorization.